coq/coq/doc/sphinx/proof-engine/tactics.rst

    the current goal.
 As a consequence, :n:`@ident` is no more displayed and no more usable in the proof development.

    .. exn:: No such hypothesis.
+      :undocumented:

    .. exn:: @ident is used in the conclusion.
+      :undocumented:

    .. exn:: @ident is used in the hypothesis @ident.
+      :undocumented:

    .. tacv:: clear {+ @ident}

       This is equivalent to :n:`clear @ident. ... clear @ident.`

    .. tacv:: clear - {+ @ident}

-   This tactic clears all the hypotheses except the ones depending in the hypotheses named :n:`{+ @ident}` and in the goal.
+      This variant clears all the hypotheses except the ones depending in the hypotheses named :n:`{+ @ident}` and in the goal.

    .. tacv:: clear

-   This tactic clears all the hypotheses except the ones the goal depends on.
+      This variants clears all the hypotheses except the ones the goal depends on.

    .. tacv:: clear dependent @ident

-   This clears the hypothesis :n:`@ident` and all the hypotheses that depend on it.
+      This clears the hypothesis :token:`ident` and all the hypotheses that depend on it.

    .. tacv:: clearbody {+ @ident}
       :name: clearbody

       This tactic expects :n:`{+ @ident}` to be local definitions and clears their respective bodies.
       In other words, it turns the given definitions into assumptions.

       .. exn:: @ident is not a local definition.
+         :undocumented:

 .. tacn:: revert {+ @ident}
    :name: revert